In This Article

 The type of mattress that is best suited for you will be the one that provides the most supportive, comfortable sleep while enabling a sleep posture that is beneficial to your breathing.

-Best Mattresses for Heavy & Overweight People
+What Are The Best Mattresses for Heavy People?

 To be considered one of the best mattresses for heavy and overweight people the mattress should be at least 12-inches thick, fall between firmness level 4 and 7, and provide significant deep compression support.